 After reading this book, you’ll understand what makes an index good or bad for a query (a three-star ranking system), what makes a query possible or impossible to index ideally, the quick upper-bound estimate of execution time, the Basic Question, finding the cheapest adequate index, difficult predicates, index slices, and a host of other valuable concepts.
 In addition, there’s an entire chapter on a method for finding queries that are not well indexed.
 Some of the methods in this book are things I already had notes to implement in Maatkit tools, but others are new to me.
 The method of finding promising culprits is something I learned in this book, and I think it’s very valuable for a tool such as mk-query-digest with the Percona enhancements to the slow query log.

-† Note that although PostgreSQL does not yet support index-only queries, which is a major focus of the book, the various cost models apply equally well.
+- Note that although at the time of writing PostgreSQL did not yet support index-only queries, which is a major focus of the book, the various cost models apply equally well.
 One must simply account for the cost of the table access, and not assume that the index is the only thing that’s touched by the query.
-In general, you’re going to need to know the internals of your database server to apply this book’s wisdom.
+In general, you’re going to need to know the internals of your database server to apply this book’s wisdom. [return]